Part I Scope, Application, and Compliance

 The VP for Business and Finance supervises the CHO and authorizes her/him to take the necessary steps to carry out the objectives of the CHP.

-The Provost, Deans, Directors, and Chairpersons are responsible for laboratory safety within the college, program or division.
+The Provost and Chief Operating Officer, Deans, Directors, and Chairpersons are responsible for laboratory safety within the college, program or division.

-The Provost, Deans, Directors, and Chairpersons responsibilities are:
+The Provost and Chief Operating Officer, Deans, Directors, and Chairpersons responsibilities are:

 - Be familiar with and promote the objectives and requirements of the AU CHP to faculty, staff (part-time or temporary), student employees, visiting professors or volunteers working in laboratories.